John

 and six-cylinder tractors, from the 1010 to the 8020.

-and neat historical photos of prototypes and testing work.
-If
+engineers, and neat historical photos of prototypes and testing work.
+For 10 series tractors, production number

 Designing